yeti-platform/yeti/doc/use-cases.rst

 Adding indicators
 ^^^^^^^^^^^^^^^^^

-The following week, you run into a new sample of Dridex which has changed.
+The following week, you run into a new sample of Dridex seems to have changed.
 It now stores its data in a random subdirectory under ``Roaming``.
 You've observed the following paths: